mc-cip/spec/format_spec.md

 ### `semver` (optional)

 An optional Semantic Versioning compatible version number.
-This field SHOULD ONLY be present if the version's name conforms to Semantic Versioning.
-This field SHOULD NOT be present if the name does not conform to SemVer.
+It is HIGHLY RECOMMENDED that this field only be present when a version's name conforms to SemVer.
+This field CAN be present when the version's name does not conform to SemVer, however it's recommended to only be present if the name conforms.

+Launchers can use this field to compare different versions.
+However, because many Minecraft mods do not conform to SemVer, it's recommended for launchers to compare using other fields, such as `releaseDate`.

 ---

 ### `releaseDate`

 The release date of this version.
 It MUST be stored as an ISO-8601 conforming String.
+This MUST include UTC time at the end.
+A valid example is `2020-01-01T12:00:00Z`.
+This example date is the 1st of January, 2020 at 12:00:00 UTC.
+Spaces and time zone offsets (e.g. `+01:00`) CANNOT be used.
+The `Z` at the end of the string MUST be included and it MUST be capitalized.
+The `T` separating the date and time MUST be included and it MUST be capitalized.
+Other values, such as `2020-W32` are NOT allowed.
+The ONLY allowed format is the one demonstrated in the example.

+If the time of a release is unknown, the value SHOULD default to `12:00:00Z`.
+If the date is completely unknown or hosts do not wish to provide inaccurate data, the value `unknown` CAN be passed.

 ---

 ### `changelog`

 The changelog of this version.
-This MAY be moved into a separate API call for hosts.
 The changelog MAY contain HTML.

 ---